East Anglia radar planning application and approval Q&As

 The radar is designed to provide continuous, real-time information.

-The Environment Agency will be able to use the data to help predict and issue flood warnings, to help reduce the risk to property and life.
+The Environment Agency will be able to use the data to help better predict and issue flood warnings, to help reduce the risk to property and life.

 The Met Office will be able to use the data collected to help predict and issue weather warnings, to help reduce the risk to property and life.